 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.

-- Walk for 10 to 20 minutes immediately after the treatment and daily for at least the next several days.
+- Walk for 10 to 20 minutes for Varithena or 15 to 20 minutes for Asclera® right away after the treatment and daily for at least the next several days.
 You may need to walk daily for up to a month.

 - Avoid heavy exercise, sunbathing, long plane flights, and hot baths or saunas for up to 1 week after you receive this medicine.
-Do not spend long periods of time being inactive (such as a long car ride) for 1 month after treatment.
+Do not spend long periods of time being inactive (including long car rides) for 1 month after treatment.